commonhaus/foundation/GOVERNANCE.md

 # Commonhaus Foundation Project Governance

 Welcome to the governance documentation for the Commonhaus Foundation (CF).

-This document is **Section 2** of [CF Bylaws][bylaws], outlines the structures, roles, and processes that guide our collaborative and open-source community.
+This document, forming **Section 2** of [CF Bylaws][bylaws], outlines the structures, roles, and processes that guide our collaborative and open-source community.
 It's designed to ensure clarity, fairness, and inclusivity in our decision-making and community interactions.

+**Leadership and Membership Structure Overview**

+The CF operates with a clear structure to foster an effective and collaborative environment.
+Here's an overview:

+- **CF Council (CFC)**: The governing body responsible for overarching decisions, financial allocations, and setting future plans.
+It consists of elected members who prioritize the interests of the CF community in their actions.
+- **Project Leaders and Code Owners**: Key contributors who drive CF projects.
+They hold write permissions in project repositories and have full voting rights in CFC decisions.
+- **General Members**: Open to all who support our mission.
+Active members, contributing in various ways, can gain voting rights and participate in elections.
+- **CF Advisory Board**: Comprises representatives from supporting organizations, offering strategic guidance to the CFC.

+Understanding these roles will help in navigating the rest of the governance documentation, which details the specific functions and responsibilities of each group.

 - [2.1 CF Membership and Roles](#21-cf-membership-and-roles)
   - [2.1.1 Project Membership](#211-project-membership)